CivicActions/guidebook/common-practices-tools/security/encryption.md

 ---
-title: Protecting Your Privacy with Encryption
+title: Encryption
 ---

+# Protecting Your Privacy with Encryption

 The following offers a brief and necessarily incomplete overview of a few FOSS tools, several of which employ encryption, that you can download and install to enhance the privacy of your interactions online.